top of page

 When people ask can dogs have autism, they are usually expressing two concerns:

 1. Understanding unusual behavior.
 A dog that resists play, avoids eye contact, or engages in repetitive motions may puzzle or worry its owner.
-The autism framework provides a familiar lens for making sense of these behaviors.
+The autism framework provides a familiar lens for making sense of these behaviors, and highlights that neurodivergence is a natural aspect of the canine population.

 In this sense, the question reflects more about human culture than veterinary science.
-It reveals how deeply the concept of neurodivergence has reshaped our approach to difference: we extend the language of autism even to our pets, because it gives us a way to frame unusual behavior with compassion.
+It reveals how deeply the concept of neurodivergence has reshaped our approach to difference: we extend the language of autism even to our pets, because it gives us a way to frame unusual behavior with compassion for all our furry friends.

 There are, however, striking parallels worth noting:

 • Social reciprocity.
 Dogs are social animals, attuned to cues from humans and other dogs.
-Those with autism-like profiles often struggle with this reciprocity, seeming indifferent or avoidant.
+Those with autism-like profiles often struggle with this reciprocity, seeming indifferent or avoidant in social interactions, and may have difficulty understanding social cues or forming bonds.

 • Repetitive behaviors.
-Tail-chasing or pacing resembles the repetitive motor movements sometimes seen in humans with autism.
+Tail-chasing or pacing are examples of repetitive behavior, which resembles the repetitive motor movements sometimes seen in humans with autism.

 • Sensory sensitivity.
 Dogs with autism-like behaviors often show extreme reactions to sound or touch, just as many autistic people describe sensory overload.

-These parallels strengthen the case that certain dogs display neurodivergent-like traits, even if they cannot be diagnosed with autism as humans are.
+These parallels strengthen the case that certain like behaviors in dogs resemble those seen in neurodivergent individuals, even if they cannot be diagnosed with autism as humans are.
+However, unlike humans, dogs may not be aware of the reasons behind their behaviors.

 Whether or not we call it autism, recognizing atypical behaviors in dogs has practical implications.
-Owners and veterinarians can:
+Dog owners and pet parents, along with veterinarians, can:

 The Cultural Dimension